Ynn/dkgr/README.md

 + 1) Install the environment for an existing grav cloned from a git repository
 + 2) Install a new grav from the grav master repository

-## Try :
+## Quick start

+In this section, we will download a skeleton and create a grav from this skeleton.

-Retrieve the skeleton from grav web site :
+First, download the skeleton from grav web site :
 ```bash
 cd skeleton;
 ./get-skel course-hub
 ```

-Show the current configuration of course.env sample
+A course.env file already exists.
+You can edit the configuration if you want :
 ```bash
 cat config/course.env
 ```